One of the most exhilarating things about tearing down the highway on Route 66 is the opportunity to encounter so many different parts of America.

 Arizona: The Grand Canyon State

 The Southwestern vistas continue to roll by your windshield as you cross the border into Arizona.
 Here, the highway coasts across an east-west expanse in the northern portion of the state.
-You'll encounter towns like Holbrook, Winona, Flagstaff and Kingman along the way.
+You’ll encounter mountain towns like Flagstaff, Williams, Kingman and Oatman along the way.
 Flagstaff, in particular, can serve as a great launching point for any outdoor adventure.
 The city sits near the Coconino National Forest and the San Francisco peaks lie just beyond city limits.
 Skiers can hit the slopes at the Arizona Snowbowl, or explore at a more relaxed pace on cross-country skis from the Arizona Nordic Village.
 If the outdoors aren’t for you, Flagstaff also boasts a vibrant downtown.

-Of course, Arizona is known as the home of the Grand Canyon, one of the most marvellous natural spectacles America has to offer.
+Of course, Arizona is famously known as the home of the Grand Canyon, one of the most marvellous natural spectacles America has to offer.
 While this natural wonder isn’t directly on Route 66, it’s well worth hooking north from Flagstaff for a visit.
 Visitors can take in the view from the South Rim visitors centre.
 More adventurous travellers can also head over to the North Rim to beat the crowds and even hike down into the canyon itself.

 Overall, Arizona is a true example of what the Route 66 experience is all about.
-One the one hand, the natural landscape will be vying for your attention on the one hand while retro businesses like martini lounges straight out of a bygone era seek to lure you in with their neon glow.
+One the one hand, the natural landscape will be vying for your attention, while on the other, retro businesses like martini lounges straight out of a bygone era seek to lure you in with their neon glow.

 California: So Much More Than Hollywood